plone/training/deployment/in_operation.rst

 This script, which needs to be run as the superuser via :program:`sudo`, is intended to manage hot restarts.
 Its general strategy is to run through your ZEO clients, sequentially doing the following:

-1. Mark it down for maintenance in haproxy;
+1. Mark it down for maintenance in HAProxy;
 2. stop client;
 3. start client; wait long enough for it to start listening
 4. Fetch the homepage directly from the client to load the cache.
-   This will be the first request the client receives, since haproxy hasn't have marked it live yet.
+   This will be the first request the client receives, since HAProxy hasn't have marked it live yet.
-   When haproxy marks it live, the cache will be warm.
+   When HAProxy marks it live, the cache will be warm.
-5. Mark the client available in haproxy.
+5. Mark the client available in HAProxy.

 After running through the clients, it flushes the varnish cache.

-This is only really useful if you're running multiple ZEO and using haproxy for your load balancer.
+This is useful if you're running multiple ZEO and using HAProxy for your load balancer.

 Client Logs
 -----------